iotaledger/wasp/documentation/docs/guide/core_concepts/smartcontract-interaction/off-ledger-requests.md

 It's highly recommended to use **strictly monotonic increasing** nonces in off-ledger requests (i.e. 1,2,3,4,5).
 :::

-// TODO mention the get nonce endpoint in the accounts contract

 ## Using the WASP Web API

 Off-ledger requests, after constructed can be sent a Wasp node webapi `/request/<chain_id>` endpoint via POST with the request as the body binary, or as a base64 string (MIME-type must be defined accordingly).